zhuozhiyongde/Akagi/README.md

 ![image](./docs/gifs/change_theme.gif)

 #### Call Reach
-The recommandation window does not show which tile to discard for riichi?
+The recommendation window does not show which tile to discard for riichi?
 You have to click on the "Reach" button to show the call reach recommendation.
 ![image](./docs/gifs/call_reach.gif)